GOP Lawmaker Pushes Insane Claim ‘Octopus-Like Creatures’ Are in Vax

 Rep. Linda Tanner, a Democrat, told The Daily Beast in an email that she believed Sununu “has done the smoke and mirrors show where he speaks as if he supports vaccines, speaks to the seriousness of the Covid pandemic but really does not want to buck the right winger and free staters and does little to address the issues.”

-Sununu, has called himself as “pro-vaccine as they come,” has also said that he opposed mandating coronavirus vaccines, after President Biden announced plans to require vaccines for state and federal workers.
+Sununu, has called himself as “pro-vaccine as they come,” has also said that he opposed mandating coronavirus vaccines, after President Biden announced plans to require vaccines for millions of federal workers and many private sector employees.

-The calls for stripping Weyler of his leadership role come weeks after the lawmaker sought to undermine the state’s Health Commissioner Lori Shibinette at a committee hearing where she requested federal funds be used to expand New Hampshire’s COVID-19 vaccine rollout programs.
+The calls for stripping Weyler of his leadership role come weeks after the lawmaker sought to undermine the state’s Health and Human Services Commissioner Lori Shibinette at a committee hearing where she requested federal funds be used to strengthen New Hampshire’s COVID-19 vaccine program.
 During a committee hearing with Shibinette on Sept.
 17, Weyler questioned data from the department on hospitalizations and suggested that the majority of people seeking hospital treatment for the virus were vaccinated.

 When Shibinette accused Weyler of spreading misinformation, he doubled down, suggesting that he had been hearing from emergency personnel who could corroborate his claims.
 A day later, in an interview with New Hampshire Public Radio, Weyler said federal authorities could not be trusted on health matters.